ECTS

 - The GNSS positioning system

-- Geodesy applications (active tectonics, landslides, anthropogenic deformation, etc.)
+- Applications of geodesy (active tectonics, landslides, anthropogenic deformation, etc.)

 Principles and methods of physics and mechanics